goloto/fo76-icons/assets/docs/README.md

 - removed all armor/weapon suffixes/prefixes for non-legendary modifications
 - cyrillized fonts for RU version

+## Feedback
+I will be glad to hear bug reports and suggestions for new icons.
+You can leave them on this page or create an issue on [GitHub](http://github.com/goloto/fo76-icons).

 ## Credits
+If you want to thank me, star this project on [GitHub](http://github.com/goloto/fo76-icons).

-Most of the icons are generated with [flux.1-dev](http://huggingface.co/black-forest-labs/FLUX.1-dev) and then mannually modified by myself.
+Most of the icons are generated with [flux.1-dev](http://huggingface.co/black-forest-labs/FLUX.1-dev) and then manually modified by myself.

-All of fonts, icons and source code are available at [GitHub](http://github.com/goloto/fo76-icon-tags) by MIT and OFL licenses.
+All of fonts, icons and source code are available on [GitHub](http://github.com/goloto/fo76-icons) by MIT and OFL licenses.

 Thanks to [mcguffin](http://next.nexusmods.com/profile/mcguffin) and his [xTranslator](http://www.nexusmods.com/starfield/mods/313), without which I would not have been able to make this mod.